scholarslab/praxis/curriculum/modules.md

 # Recurring Praxis Modules

-The follow modules tend to recur each year, regardless of the cohort's particular project.
+The following modules tend to recur each year, regardless of the cohort's particular project.
+Each year, we combine these units with specific choices meant to reflect the needs of the cohort.
+An example of this in action can be found by looking at the [2017-2018](/curriculum/2017-2018/) cohort schedule.

 Unit - Potential Presenter - Which Semester